Cost of Gladiolus Planting

 | Spacing Between Bulbs | 4-6 inches |

-Proper spacing and planting depth can influence the overall growth and flowering of gladiolus plants.
+Proper planting depth and spacing can influence the growth and flowering of gladiolus plants.